NelfinavirBrand Name: Viracept Other Names: NFV, nelfinavir mesylate Drug Class: Protease Inhibitors

 What side effects can nelfinavir cause?

-Nelfinavir can cause serious, life-threatening side effects.
-These include liver problems in people with moderate or severe liver impairment and life-threatening drug interactions.
-Nelfinavir oral powder contains aspartame and should not be used by people with phenylketonuria.
-(See the WARNING above.)
+Some side effects of nelfinavir can be serious.
+Serious side effects of nelfinavir include liver problems in people with moderate or severe liver impairment and life-threatening drug interactions.
+(See the WARNING box above.)

 Other possible side effects of nelfinavir include: